 Decreased Sex Drive

 Testosterone plays a significant role in determining libido, or sex drive, in men.
 It is natural for men to expire a decreased sex drive as they get older.
-However, male suffering from too little of this hormone will notice a more drastic decrease in their sexual desire.
+However, males suffering from too little of this hormone will notice a more drastic decrease in their sexual desire.

 Along with stimulating sexual desire, T also plays a role in getting and maintaining erections.
 While it takes more than this hormone to cause an erection, it does stimulate brain cells to make nitric oxide.
 This molecule triggers chemical reactions that are required to achieve an erection.
 If levels are inadequate, a man may struggle with achieving erections.